assaabloy-ppi/salt-channel-js/readme.md

 	node js/src-test/run.js

-The README file documents the test coverage.
+The readme.md file in js/src-test documents the test coverage.
 The folder js/src-test/tests contains the test scripts.
 All tests uses a mocked WebSocket to send and receive messages.